api2cart/cs-sdk/docs/OrderApi.md

             var apiInstance = new OrderApi(config);
             var orderIds = 24,25;  // string | Retrieves order transactions specified by order ids var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var storeId = 1;  // string? | Store Id (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,amount,description") var responseFields = {return_code,pagination,result{transactions_count,transactions{id,transaction_id,status,description,settlement_amount,gateway,card_brand,card_last_four}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional)
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var storeId = 1;  // string? | Store Id (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,amount,description") var responseFields = {return_code,pagination,result{transactions_count,transactions{id,transaction_id,status,description,settlement_amount,gateway,card_brand,card_last_four}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // order.transaction.list
-                ModelResponseOrderTransactionList result = apiInstance.OrderTransactionList(orderIds, count, storeId, varParams, responseFields, exclude, pageCursor);
+                ModelResponseOrderTransactionList result = apiInstance.OrderTransactionList(orderIds, count, pageCursor, storeId, varParams, responseFields, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)